 Many passive income seekers like myself love dividend stocks.
 What’s not to appreciate when you get paid on a regular basis.
-Most commonly they pay quarterly or monthly in Canada and US however quite sparsely semi-annual and annually in other countries.
+Most commonly dividend stocks pay quarterly or even monthly in Canada and US.
+However, it is infrequent in many other countries either semi-annual or once a year only.

 Key issues with quarterly dividends or other less frequent payments